vivekghanchi/Night-at-a-Museum/README.md

 ## Final Breakdown of the Project

 This application start with a main menu where user will start the experience using start button and will enter the exhibition.

+Here i have created a VR experience showing a city exhibition. where a display is provided with information how to navigate in the scene.
+Here i have created a VR experience showing a city exhibition. where a display is provided with information how to navigate in the scene.